 Students who have successfully met all educational and institutional requirements for a Certificate in Professional Clinical Massage Therapy from Southeastern College are eligible to have their names submitted to the Federation of State Massage Therapy Boards (FSMTB) Massage and Bodywork Licensing Examination (MBLEx) to be eligible to sit for the (MBLEx) examination.
 Upon passing, the student may apply to The North Carolina Board of Massage and Bodywork Therapy, which is the state agency authorized to determine if the applicant qualifies to become a Licensed Massage and Bodywork Therapist (LMBT) in North Carolina.
 Pursuant to N.C.G.S.
-90-629.1, the North Carolina Board of Massage and Bodywork Therapy may deny a license to practice massage and bodywork therapy if an applicant has a criminal record or there is other evidence that indicates the applicant lacks good moral character.
+90-629.1, the North Carolina Board of therapist is other evidence that indicates the applicant lacks good moral character.